 Building a Brand and Portfolio is a two-credit course which focuses on career development training.
-Students will develop a digital portfolio and conduct an interview with a potential mentor.
-Digital portfolio will include website, supporting media, artist bio, mission statement, and interests.
-Course also covers key professional skills including networking, negotiating, and financial management.
+Students will develop a digital portfolio, and conduct and produce an interview with a potential mentor.
+Digital portfolio will include website, supporting media, artist bio, and resume.
+Course also covers key professional skills including networking, negotiating, applying for jobs, and financial management.